Danil1310/equation_maths_helper/README.md

 ### Importing ###

-First, import the equation class from the equation_math_helper module.
+First, import the equation_maths_helper module.

+    import equation_maths_helper

+For convenience, we recommend importing all necessary methods from the module at once.

-    from equation_maths_helper import equation
+    from equation_maths_helper import linear_one_variable, quadratic

 ### The `linear_one_variable` method ###

 The `linear_one_variable` method allows you to solve linear equations with a single variable.